ebramk12/digital-disbursements/docs/documentation/kitchensink.md

 ## Lists

->In this example, leading and trailing spaces are shown with with dots: ⋅⋅⋅
+>In this example, leading and trailing spaces are shown with dots: ⋅⋅⋅

+1. First ordered list item
+2. Another item
+   ..- Unordered sub-list
+3. Actual numbers don't matter, just that it's a number ..1.
+Ordered sub-list
+4. And another item

 ```no-highlight
 1. First ordered list item